Sixth Annual Computer Science Conference for CSU Undergraduates

 Conference Registration

-To attend CSCSU 2025, you must register beforehand at the following link: Registration Link
+To attend CSCSU 2026, you must register beforehand.
+Link coming soon.

 We ask that you register with a CSU-affiliated email address.
 If you wish to register with a non-affiliated email address, please contact the organizing committee via email.